-Georgia Lt.
-Gov. dismisses Trump, Carlson and Cruz as GOP leaders: ‘It's time to move on’
+Georgia lt. gov. dismisses Trump, Carlson and Cruz as GOP leaders: 'It's time to move on'

 - Oops!Something went wrong.Please try again later.

 Georgia Lt.
-Governor Geoff Duncan, a Republican, believes his party is at a crossroads as the 2022 midterm elections approach.
-And he says Republican voters need to choose between believing in disproven election fraud conspiracy theories or forging ahead with new leadership that will push the party toward a better place.
+Gov. Geoff Duncan, a Republican, believes his party is at a crossroads as the 2022 midterm elections approach.
+And he says Republican voters need to choose between believing in disproven election fraud conspiracy theories and forging ahead with new leadership that will push the party toward a better place.

 “We're either gonna placate and play populism one on one and try to live 10 seconds at a time, or we're gonna put genuine leadership on display,” Duncan, who describes himself as a lifelong conservative, told Yahoo News, scoffing at the notion that the loudest GOP voices are its most influential.